Return to main index.

 - Jaded Professional: As a child, she dreamed of becoming a Master Swordsman in her nation's famous Middle Army.
 After doing so, becoming a demiurge, conquering 20 000 worlds, and abandoning it in disillusionment, she sincerely wishes she'd stayed a noodle vendor.

-- Killer Rabbit: Looks like a middle-aged woman with a broken sword, but as most of the tropes in her entry will show you, appearances can be deceptive.
+- Killer Rabbit: Looks like an overweight middle-aged woman with a broken sword, but as most of the tropes in her entry will show you, appearances can be deceptive.

 - The Man Makes the Weapon: Taken to its logical conclusion; as a Master of the Art of Cutting, even using a sword at all is optional.
 When she wants to get serious, she pulls out the "Maybe Sword," a broken sword with only an inch of blade left.
 She can use it to cut buildings in half... and angels.Proverb: Beware the swordsman who carries no blade.